|© 1993 - 2019 CaptainJohn.org

 cases) than the Looper originally paid for it.
 Most likely, some improvements were made to the boat.
 Still, this is a great option.

-you have plans of cruising deep into the Caribbean or beyond, we suggest a sailboat might be your best choice.
-FYI - Both lack of, and price of,
+have plans of cruising deep into the Caribbean or beyond, we suggest a sailboat might be your best choice.
+FYI - Both lack of, and price of, fresh

 Caribbean, we strongly suggest a water-maker is in your future.
 For powerboats, for sure an economical long range vessel is required.